Names of Angels in the Bible

 His name first appears in Daniel’s prophetic book when Daniel is recovering from his heavenly vision.
 While Daniel is standing on the bank of the Tigris River, he sees the gleaming shape of a man that he describes as a face like lightning with a body of beryl.
-Daniel faints to the ground and is lifted up by an unnamed heavenly being who explains why he’s been delayed in coming in answer to Daniel’s prayers.
+Daniel faints to the ground and is lifted up by an unnamed heavenly being explaining why he’s been delayed in answering Daniel’s prayers.

 “Fear not, Daniel for from the first day that you set your heart to understand and humbled yourself before your God, your words have been heard, and I have come because of your words.
 The prince of the kingdom of Persia withstood me twenty-one days, but Michael, one of the chief princes, came to help me, for I was left there with the kings of Persia, and came to make you understand what is to happen to your people in the latter days…” (Daniel 10:12-14)

-Two chapters later the angel Michael is named again as part of Daniel’s astounding vision over what will occur in the last days of time.
+Two chapters later, the angel Michael is named again as part of Daniel’s astounding vision of what will occur in the last days of time.